RaphSeguin/MPA_untracked_fishing/README.md

 This repository contains the code and workflows used for the analyses and figures presented in the paper:

-Raphael Seguin et al., Global patterns and drivers of untracked industrial fishing in coastal marine protected areas.Science389,396-401(2025).
+Raphael Seguin et al., Global patterns and drivers of untracked industrial fishing in coastal marine protected areas.
+Science389,396-401(2025).
 DOI: 10.1126/science.ado9468

 https://www.science.org/doi/10.1126/science.ado9468